Enroll with us in a few easy steps

 - Other factors

-Your treatment center will teach you the techniques so you can do them at home the right way.
-ACTs are often combined with medications, such as antibiotics and bronchodilators.
+Your treatment center will teach you how to do the techniques.
+Then, you can do them at home.
+ACTs are often combined with medications.
+These include antibiotics and bronchodilators.
 In general, take bronchodilators before ACTs.
 Use inhaled antibiotics after ACTs.
-Follow the routine as instructed by your treatment center.
+Follow the routine set by your treatment center.

 This information is not a substitute for medical advice or treatment.
 Talk to your doctor or health care provider about your medical condition and prior to starting any new treatment.
 CVS Specialty assumes no liability whatsoever for the information provided or for any diagnosis or treatment made as a result, nor is it responsible for the reliability of the content.